open-eio/opk-funnel/README.md

 # opk-funnel

+A simple CLI for combining sensor values into one packet.

+Options:

+- f: specify the named pipe filename
+- s: specify the syntax for combining packets in the output:  {JSON, CSV} (CSV is the default)

 ## Background

 This 'funnel' CLI acts as an inter-process server, using 'named pipes' to collect JSON packets from multiple pull commands and collate them into a single JSON packet.